 Players select a coloured stone, embellished with the symbol of a dragon, and choose a starting point on the edge of a grid overlay.
 You then take turns laying tiles, each one patterned with sprawling white lines which become a path for your stone to follow.
 The object of the game is to create a path that keeps you on the board for longer than your companions.
 While some have argued the game is a metaphor for the quest to enlightenment, the truth is this is a very quick and easy abstract game, perfect for all ages.
 It could also double as decorative art.

-TO DRINK: I Nengah Ladra, the Assistant Bar Manager at Belmond Jimbaran Puri in Bali, suggests his own colourful creation, Winning Dragon.
+I Nengah Ladra, the Assistant Bar Manager at Belmond Jimbaran Puri in Bali, suggests his own colourful creation, Winning Dragon.
 The different shades in this layered drink are inspired by the colours of the stones.
 The gradient symbolises the levels of intensity as the game progresses, beginning with a tranquil green and ending with a chaotic red as you are left with fewer and fewer options to stay on the board.

 To create the cocktail, you will need to layer 40ml of Bacardi with 30ml of Midori, 20ml of pineapple juice, 2ml of orange juice, a dash of lime juice and top it off with 80ml of red dragon fruit juice.